subhk/SphereTrans.jl/README.md

     </a>
 </p>

 A comprehensive Julia interface for spherical harmonic transforms inspired by [SHTns](https://nschaeff.bitbucket.io/shtns/), providing fast and efficient spherical harmonic transforms for scientific computing applications.
-Includes a pure-Julia implementation and utilities to locate a system `libshtns` when desired.
+This package is implemented purely in Julia (no C FFI required).

 ## Features